-Gail also talks about the poor media representation of Native Americans in the media.
+Gail also talks about the poor media representation of Native Americans.
 She talks about how she always “stands up for the Indians” when she watches movies about the cowboys and Indians.
 “It has always hurt my heart,” Gail describes, how the Native Americans were put in reservations and were given small pox when the Europeans came and ripped the land away from the Indians.

 “Can you imagine after they had freedom and they would go out and hunt, fish and kill their food.
 That must’ve been horrible for them.
 That just makes me ill, just makes me sick to my stomach to think about it right now.”